dca-doherty/VASCO-Replication/scripts/VALIDATION_METHODOLOGY.md

 My only connection to this project is that Dr. Stephen Bruehl shared the transient dataset with me after I reached out expressing interest in independently verifying the published findings.
 I had no involvement in the original data collection, transient detection pipeline, or the writing of the Scientific Reports or PASP papers.
 I did not have access to any unpublished data beyond what was shared for validation purposes.

-The analysis scripts and output files are available upon request.
+The analysis scripts and output files are publicly available at https://github.com/dca-doherty/VASCO-Replication.
 The underlying transient data belongs to the original research team and should be requested directly from Dr. Bruehl or Dr. Villarroel.

 I approached this validation hoping to either confirm or refute the findings.
 The data confirmed them.
 I have tried to document the methodology clearly enough that someone else could repeat this work and arrive at the same conclusions, or find errors in my approach if they exist.